viraj-kabbur/user_manuals/teacher/live-a-life.md

 And in RealLives, you can play billions of such lives, in different cultures and nations on earth - without ever repeating any lifetime!

-As a Teacher you can play the game and be born in any life you wish to, by simply clicking on the 'Live a Life' button.
+As a Teacher/Professor you can play the game and be born in any life you wish to, by simply clicking on the 'Live a Life' button.
 Play demo game below.

 {% @arcade/embed flowId="EkCEv2nN5BHVG7qWnw80" url="https://app.arcade.software/share/EkCEv2nN5BHVG7qWnw80" %}